 What I'm building next, and what I'm still weighing.
 No dates.
 No promises.
-The last version of this list mostly shipped: version history, the file tree, folder controls, and auto-accept are all in 0.5.0.
+The last version of this list mostly shipped: word-processor basics, big-change review, and Stet on the web are all in 0.6.0, and Google Drive sync landed as an experiment.
 Stet is early, and this list moves when testers talk.
 The fastest way to push something up is to say so in the Discord.

 Now